stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ```

-We are ready to start coding our tests.
-First lets organize our tests into directories.
-And inside the respective directory create HtmlGoldenSpec.hs and JsonGoldenSpec.hs.
+Before coding our tests, lets organize them into directories and add inside each respective directory the HtmlGoldenSpec.hs and JsonGoldenSpec.hs modules.

 ```shell